In election platform, LDP vows to raise middle-class income and boost security

 The ruling Liberal Democratic Party announced its policy platform Tuesday for an Oct.
 31 election, with a focus on ending the coronavirus pandemic and promises to rebuild the middle class and defend against an increasingly assertive China.

-"We would like to show solid measures and appeal to the people — first, how to confront the coronavirus… and to bring peace of mind and hope to the people," LDP policy chief Sanae Takaichi told a news conference.
+“We would like to show solid measures and appeal to the people — first, how to confront the coronavirus … and to bring peace of mind and hope to the people,” LDP policy chief Sanae Takaichi told a news conference.

 Voters are believed to be expecting plans for decisive action that will bring an end to the pandemic and rebuild a weak economy.

-The platform highlighted COVID-19 measures including supplying oral anti-viral medication this year, as well as Prime Minister Fumio Kishida's vision of realizing a "new capitalism" that focuses on economic growth and redistribution of wealth.
+The platform highlighted COVID-19 measures including supplying oral antiviral medication this year, as well as Prime Minister Fumio Kishida’s vision of realizing a “new capitalism” that focuses on economic growth and redistribution of wealth.
 The party also promises tax incentives that will encourage companies to raise wages.

 On security, the LDP said it would “reconsider” its response to an increase in China’s military activity around the Taiwan strait as well as islets in the western Pacific controlled by Japan but also claimed by China.

-The government would aim to raise its defense budget "with an eye to bringing it above even 2%" of gross domestic product, the party said.
-Japan's defense spending has remained around 1% of GDP in recent decades.
+The government would aim to raise its defense budget “with an eye to bringing it above even 2%” of gross domestic product (GDP), the party said.
+Japan’s defense spending has remained around 1% of GDP in recent decades.

 Kishida, who took office last week after being chosen as LDP leader, has said he will dissolve the House of Representatives on Thursday and call a general election on Oct.
 31.